HolyNamesAcademy/2019-project1-coultonm/README.md

 ShapeMaker
 -----
-In order to run ShapeMaker, click on the dropdown next to the play button in the top right and select "ShapeMaker".
-Then hit play.
+In order to run ShapeMaker, click on the dropdown next to the play button in the top right, select "Main", and at the prompt, type "s".
 Since none of the functions have been implemented yet, the program will print nothing.
 That's okay, though!
 You shouldn't have hit any compile errors, and that means you are in the perfect place to start.

 All of the functionality that you will need to implement is located in the ShapeMaker class.
 Open this class, and you will see a list of functions that must be implemented, with instructions above each function.
 Follow the instructions exactly.